pi-hole/docs/docs/guides/wireguard/server.md

 !!! info "The terms "server" and "client""
     Usage of the terms `server` and `client` were purposefully chosen in this guide specifically to help both new users and existing OpenVPN users become familiar with the construction of WireGuard's configuration files.

     WireGuard itself simply refers to all connected devices as `peers`.
-It consitutes a connection between computers.
+It constitutes a connection between computers.
 <!-- markdownlint-enable code-block-style -->

 ## Installing the server components